-Join Jess Chadwick for an in-depth discussion in this video Add identity services to your application, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Add identity services to your application, part of Learning ASP.NET Core MVC.

 - Now that I've secured my controller actions…by placing the authorize attribute on them,…I'll show you how to use Microsoft's identity services…to allow users to register for an account on your site…and then log in…in order to access these secured controller actions.…There are several steps to configuring…a working identity services solution,…but the first step is to register the middleware…with a call to app.UseIdentity.…Notice how I'm registering this middleware…before the NVC middleware so that it has a chance…to get authorized before NVC gets ahold of it.…